Health Careers - Letters of Recommendation

 - A copy of any papers, publications, sketches, lab evaluations, or other items that will give the prof or boss or volunteer coordinator insight into your interests and abilities

-- Bring your forms with you as part of your Kit and complete all of the information about you; make it easy for your letter writer to get this document completed in a timely way.
+- Make it easy for your letter writer to get the letter completed in a timely way.

 Be certain to open and close the note with thanks, and an acknowledgement that the letter writer's time is valuable, and that their efforts in writing this letter are important to your professional future.

-If you are applying to more than three schools (and most of you applying to health professional school are in this category), or you think you want your letters held for other opportunities (like graduate school) in the future, you should plan to use the Letter Service.
-Your letter writers will write one letter and fill out one form, rather than a different form for every school and fellowship program.
+If you are applying to more than three schools (and most of you applying to health professional school are in this category), or you think you want your letters held for other opportunities (like graduate school) in the future, you should plan to use Interfolio.
+Your letter writers will write one letter and upload to one place.
 Check out the tips for you and guidelines to help your letter writer.

 Health professional schools are all a little different in this regard.
 Some admissions officers tell us that their file readers don't seem to notice.
 Others say that it displays more confidence on the part of the applicant if letters are "confidential" (meaning you, the applicant, cannot see the letter).
-As of August 1, 2001, the Letter Service is required to indicate on the letter if it is confidential or non-confidential.
+The letter will be marked confidential or non-confidential and we stongly recommend that the letters are confidential.
 You should only request letters of evaluation from individuals you are confident will give insight into you and your abilities and will be an advocate for you.
-You will not receive any feedback from any Career Center staff on your letter file as we take very seriously the confidential nature of your letters.
+You will not receive any feedback from any Career Center staff on your letters as we take very seriously the confidential nature of your letters.